dariusf/synesthesia/README.md

 Synesthesia
 ===========

-A plugin for Sublime Text 2/3 for highlighting text with pretty colours.
+A Sublime Text 3 plugin for highlighting text with pretty colours.

 Installation
 ------------